 This grievance procedure must meet the requirements of Title 34 C.F.R. § 106.45 (included in accompanying administrative regulation, see GBN/JBA-AR(2) - Federal Law (Title IX) Sexual Harassment Complaint Procedure).

-The Title IX Ccoordinator may also discuss that the Title IX Ccoordinator has the ability to file a formal complaint.
+The Title IX coordinator may also discuss that the Title IX coordinator has the ability to file a formal complaint.

 The district may still have obligations under Individuals with Disabilities Education Act (IDEA), Section 504 of the Rehabilitation Act of 1973 or the American with Disabilities Act (ADA).
 (Title 34 C.F.R. § 106.44(c))